Anxiety disorders affect close to 20% of Americans every year.

 Time Management Skills

-Sometimes, the stressors of everyday life—including a chaotic schedule—can cause anxiety symptoms.
+Sometimes, the stressors of everyday life—including a chaotic schedule—can cause symptoms of anxiety.
 Implementing time management skills is an important component of staving off stress.

 If you don’t already, try keeping a digital or paper calendar to manage your commitments.